NidaB-C/digital-divide/README.md

 ## Project Overview

-This project aims to develop a comprehensive data engineering solution to analyze exercise and fitness patterns captured through Garmin wearable devices.
+This project aims to develop a comprehensive data engineering solution to analyse exercise and fitness patterns captured through Garmin wearable devices.
 By leveraging data collected from an individual's Garmin watch, with explicit consent and a focus on privacy, we aim to transform this rich dataset into a structured database.
 This enables us to explore fitness trends, understand exercise habits across different ages and regions, and potentially improve personal health and fitness strategies.

-Our motivation is rooted in the belief that well-structured and accessible data can unlock insights into exercise behaviors, aiding individuals and researchers in making informed decisions about physical activity.
+Our motivation is rooted in the belief that well-structured and accessible data can unlock insights into exercise behaviours, aiding individuals and researchers in making informed decisions about physical activity.
 With a commitment to privacy and ethical data use, this project serves as a foundation for scalable data-driven analysis in the realm of personal fitness.

 ### Contents
 - [Key Features](#Key-Features)